textpattern/textpattern.github.io/administration/sections-panel.md

 `index` | Clashes with `index.php`
 `images` | Clashes with the default directory used to serve images.
-`rss` | Used by Textpattern to serve RSS feed content `section` (or the equivalent in the site's set language) | Used internally by Textpattern
+`rss` | Used by Textpattern to serve RSS feed content `section` (or the equivalent in the site's public-wide language) | Used internally by Textpattern

 Section names matching physical directories in your site's root directory will not work either.